phaserjs/phaser/README.md

 We are currently experimenting with an ES6 based module system and we're keen for Phaser 3 to use as many native ES6 features as possible.
 It will be a significant refactoring of the code base, but never at the expense of features or ease-of-use.
 Development will be made public when the time is right.

 We don't anticipate a release until Summer 2015.
-Phaser 2 still has roadmap features left that we'd like to implement, but after 2.3 it will be in pure maintenance mode as we work on Phaser 3.
+Phaser 2 still has roadmap features left that we'd like to implement, but after 2.3 it will be in  maintenance mode as we work on Phaser 3.

 If you are an exceptional JavaScript developer and would like to join the Phaser 3 development team then let us know.
 We have a limited budget available to pay towards your time.